“Jinnay Lahore nai whekhya, o jammia nai!”

 And I second this saying!

 No doubt, Lahore is not only a city, but it is also an unforgettable experience and a long-lasting feeling.
+It has the best educational and health facilities.
 To see the true and beautiful colors of Pakistan, one has to visit Lahore.

 According to legends, Lahore was previously known as Lavapuri (City of Lava in Sanskrit).
 It was believed to be founded by Prince Lava, the son of Sita and Rama.
 Lahore is also known as “the city of gardens” because of its beautiful and lush green gardens.
 The city is loaded with sites worth seeing ranging from gardens to tombs to markets to food streets and more.